Iraneus/betamedneed/_services/financing.md

 ![Some medicines](/images/illustrations/hand-drugs.jpg)

-Using Medneed builds your credit rating for more financing and credit options so you can get whatever you need when you need it and then pay gradually.
+Using Medneed builds your credit rating for more financing and credit options so you can get whatever you need when you need it and then pay later.